xecrets/xecrets-slip39/README.md

 A C# implementation of the [SLIP39](https://github.com/satoshilabs/slips/blob/master/slip-0039.md) for Shamir's Secret-Sharing for Mnemonic Codes.

-The code is heavily "inspired" on the [Bitcoin Wallet library in Rust implementation](https://github.com/rust-bitcoin/rust-wallet/blob/master/src/sss.rs)
+The code is heavily "inspired" by the [Bitcoin Wallet library in Rust implementation](https://github.com/rust-bitcoin/rust-wallet/blob/master/src/sss.rs)

 It has been refactored to more idiomatic C#, as well as adding a few features and improvements by [Svante